 • what the baseline already taught everyone

-• what kinds of public runs or PRs have already made a direction legible
+• what kinds of official runs or PRs have already made a direction legible

 • what still looks underexplored in the open record